 Since 1992, Chan has continued to lead prayer and spiritual retreats at Transfiguration Church, but as New York’s Chinese community has become more ethnically diverse, she has begun using Mandarin more frequently; when she speaks Cantonese, young parishioners tease her for being old-fashioned.
 One of her recent plays, The Chalk Circle, is trilingual, with parts in English, Cantonese, and Mandarin.

-Meanwhile, the Yangtze Repertory Theater continues to serve as an artery of artistic exchange between the United States and East Asia.
-The company has staged dozens of Chinese-authored plays in New York while Chan has staged a number of plays abroad, including in China.
+The Yangtze Repertory Theater continues to serve as an artery of artistic exchange between the United States and East Asia.
+The company has staged dozens of Chinese-authored plays in New York.
+Meanwhile, Chan has also staged a number of plays abroad, including in China.
 She even got to direct her most controversial play, The Soongs, in Hong Kong in 2014-15.

 Today, Chan lives at Maryknoll in Ossining, in the Hudson Valley, and teaches inmates at the Sing Sing maximum-security prison.
 In 2006, she directed a celebrated prisoners’ production of Oedipus Rex.
 During the production, she met an inmate, Eric Glisson, who had been wrongfully convicted and was serving a 25-years-to-life sentence for murder.
 He was working to prove his innocence, and Chan joined his efforts: she recruited a lawyer who helped to exonerate Glisson and secured his release in 2012.

 “For a community leader,” Chan once said, “the fondest dream is perhaps not to see the final success of making it in America, but to look beyond seeing the differences that divide individuals.”

 Text by research assistant Sam Biagetti, adapted by Susan Johnson from his script for the "Joanna Chan" interactive in New York at Its Core.